 He gave 1/3 to his friend, leaving 1/4*2/3 0r 2/12 or 1/6

 That left 14

 Times both sides by 6 and you get x=84

 He had 84 marbles, and he had lost or given away 5/6

-These are both very clear solutions, well done.
+These are all very clear solutions, well done.
 Working from the end of a problem can be a useful way of tackling it - something to remember!